scivarolo/barkeeper/README.md

 ![Barkeeper ERD](https://github.com/scivarolo/barkeeper/blob/master/barkeeper-erd.png)

+## Try It Out
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Clone the repo to your computer and run
+#### `npm install` in the directory
+If you don't have json-server also run `npm install -g json-server` to install it globally.

+Rename `api/db.json` to `api/database.json`

+When you're ready to start the server:
 #### `npm start`

-Runs the app in the development mode.<br>
+Runs the app in the development mode and automatically starts json-server and loads the database.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.